stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 {:#simplicity}
-- **Details about the design of Simplicity:** After the release of [Simplicity][topic simplicity] on the Liquid Network, Russel O'Connor made three posts to Delving Bitcoin to discuss the [philosophy and the design][simplicity 370] behind the language:
+- **Details about the design of Simplicity:** After the release of [Simplicity][topic simplicity] on the Liquid Network, Russell O'Connor made three posts to Delving Bitcoin to discuss the [philosophy and the design][simplicity 370] behind the language: